awesome-selfhosted/awesome-selfhosted/README.md

-## File Sharing, Synchronization and Archiving
+## File Sharing and Synchronization

 Some [Groupware](#groupware) solutions also feature file sharing and synchronization.